barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

 </div>

 The early Stable Diffusion models just plugged in the pre-trained ClipText model released by OpenAI.
-It's possible that future models may switch to the newly released and much larger [OpenCLIP](https://laion.ai/blog/large-openclip/) variants of CLIP.
+It's possible that future models may switch to the newly released and much larger [OpenCLIP](https://laion.ai/blog/large-openclip/) variants of CLIP (Nov2022 update: True enough, [Stable Diffusion V2 uses OpenClip](https://stability.ai/blog/stable-diffusion-v2-release)).
 This new batch includes text models of sizes up to 354M parameters, as opposed to the 63M parameters in ClipText.

 #### How CLIP is trained